VanLoo-lab/DNAStream/README.md

 python -c "from dnastream import DNAStream"
 ```

- Packing is ready to use if no errors occurred.
+ Packaage is ready to use if no errors occurred!

  ## Tutorial

 ### Initializing DNAStream
- Import and initialize a DNAStream.
+ Import and initialize a DNAStream object by specifying an HDF5 filename.
+If the file does not exist, empty datasets
+ are created from the [schema](#schema-under-development).
+If the file exists, a connection is established to the file
+ for streaming.
  ```python
 #create a DNAStream object and corresponding HFD5 file
 from dnastream import DNAStream